Whyle/whyle/README.md

 ### Hi there👋 I'm Whyle 🍓

-- 💹 I'm attending finance and marketing in high school in Italy
+- 💹 Finance and marketing in high school in Italy
 - 🌱 I’m currently learning JavaScript
+- 🛠️ Main language Android、Python
-- 👨‍💻 Learn on Android、Java、Python、Website、SQL etc.
+- 💻 Learn on Java、Website、SQL etc.
 - 🤔 I’m looking for help with Android building
 - 📫 You can find me on Telegram